Phantas0s/questions-job-interview/README.md

 * **Who decides the deadlines?
 How?**
 * How do you define a senior developer?
-* How do you do to know if a developer is productive and valuable for the company?
+* How do you know if a developer is productive and valuable for the company?

 ### Business related